অদ্বৈতসিদ্ধিসম্মত মিথ্যাত্বের প্রথমলক্ষণ: একটি বিশ্লেষণমূলক সমীক্ষা

 conceptual linchpin in Advaita's non-dual ontology, necessitating rigorous

 philosophical articulation to safeguard the coherence of advaita (non-duality).
+In pursuit of this, the paper engages with the

 sophisticated exegetical tradition preserved in Madhusūdana